tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 only keys that are registered in an IANA registry, defined in {{proxy-info-iana}} and that are marked as optional.
 The `mandatory` list MUST NOT include any entries that are not present in the sub-dictionary.

-The value of `identifier` key is an optional string that can be used to refer to the proxy from other dictionaries, specifically those defined in {{destinations}}.
+The value of `identifier` key is an optional string that can be used to refer to a particular proxy from other dictionaries, specifically those defined in {{destinations}}.
 The string value is an arbitrary JSON string.
 Identifier values MAY be duplicated across different proxy dictionaries in the `proxies` array, which would indicate